top of page

 How much does Red Rock Canyon cost?

 Not all of Red Rock Canyon is accessible for a fee.
 Some areas around the Calico Basin are actually accessible for free.
-The best free view of Red Rock is probably at Red Rock Canyon Overlook.
+The best free view of Red Rock is probably at the Red Rock Canyon Overlook.

 For the paying part (where the visitor center is located), a timed reservation is required for vehicle entry to the Scenic Loop between 8am - 5pm from October 1 through May 31.
 The reservation cost $2 in addition to the entry fee.